falconshark/hologram-image-upload/README.md

 ```js
 import Hologram from 'hologram-image-upload';
 ```
-You should require ReactCrop.css, the css file of React Image Crop too.
+You should require ReactCrop.css and bootstrap.css (or bootstrap.min.css), the css file of React Image Crop and Bootstrap too.

  ```html
  <link rel=stylesheet type="text/css" href="css/ReactCrop.css">